colyseus/docs/docs/cloud/troubleshooting.md

 **Possible solutions:**

 1. Move your server files to the git root path.
-2. From the Application's "Settings" page, update the "Root Directory" under "Build settings":
+2. Alternatively, update the "Root Directory" from your Application's "Settings" page, under "Build settings":

 ![](images/troubleshoot-build-settings.png)